Fat face: Late nineteenth century

 New types of display type proliferated in the late nineteenth century.
 In 1863, printer H. Morgan in Madras wrote that fat-face letter "is seldom used now".
 In 1901 the influential American printer Theodore Low De Vinne criticised the style as "an object lesson of absurdity".

 The term "fat face" continued to be used for bolder types, not just for the ultra-bold poster types.
 In 1893 William B. MacKellar of the major American type foundry MacKellar, Smiths, & Jordan showed a wide body text face described as a fat face in discussing pay scales for compositors.

 Twentieth century and later

 Fat faces returned to some popularity in the twentieth century, in the UK as part of the Victoriana style promoted by John Betjeman and others in the 1930s.
-Post-nineteenth century fat face fonts include:
+Fat face types sold as metal type in the twentieth century included: